babelouest/iddawc/API.md

 ### Build and run token requests and parse results

-To execute a request in the token endpoint, get a refresh token from a code or refresh a token,
+To execute a request in the token endpoint, get a refresh token from a code or refresh a token.
+The error message and error description, if any, will be available in the `struct _i_session` parameters `I_OPT_ERROR` and `I_OPT_ERROR_DESCRIPTION`

 ```C
 /**